 "It changes.
-So I think it can be almost any."
+I think it can be almost anything."
 The counselor turned away from the window.
 He strolled back to his stool.
 The queen and dancer followed.
 "The mining slave reminded me of other people I've met, a handful of them, who are at peace with their lives.
 They all have a calling, a purpose larger than their selfish interests.
-In following their calling, at the end of every day, each one of them looks back and says, 'I strove toward a good purpose today.'"
+In following their calling, each one of them looks back at the end of the day and says, 'I strove toward a good purpose.'"

 The queen sat.
 The counselor remained standing, hands clasped behind his back.
 His gaze lifted to the window and the distant hill.